Quasi-spherical metrics and the static Minkowski inequality: Introduction

-First, we discuss the problem of photon surface uniqueness.
-A \textit{photon surface} is a hypersurface of a Lorentzian manifold which is timelike and totally umbilical.
-Given a static space $(M^{n},g,V)$, it is physically natural to consider photon surfaces in corresponding static spacetime where the potential function $V$ is constant over each time slice, dubbed as an \textit{equipotential photon surface} by Cederbaum-Galloway \cite{CG}.
-One would like to determine if only the Schwarzschild spacetime is the only static spacetime containing an equipotential photon surface, see \cite{Cederbaum}, \cite{Rau}, \cite{photon_sphere_positive_mass}, \cite{geometry_photon_surfaces}, and \cite{CG} for some previous results.
-In probing this question, it is natural to consider the Einstein-Hilbert energy of the boundary of $(M^{n},g,V)$.
-The normalized Einstein-Hilbert energy of an $(n-1)$-dimensional Riemannian manifold $(\Sigma^{n-1},\sigma)$ is the functional
+Next, we mention some uniqueness theorems from \cite{HW} that may be upgraded because of the strengthened version of the Minkowski inequality.
+We first discuss the problem of photon surface uniqueness.
+A \textit{photon surface} is a timelike and totally umbilical hypersurface in a Lorentzian manifold.
+The condition of umbilicity is equivalent to the hypersurface being \textit{null totally geodesic}, meaning that every null geodesic initially tangent to the hypersurface remains tangent to it.
+For example, the surface $\{ r = (nm)^{\frac{1}{n-2}} \}$ in Schwarzschild spacetime traps null geodesics that are initially tangent to it.

-Due to landmark works of Schoen \cite{Schoen} and Aubin \cite{Aub}, we know that $E(\Sigma,\sigma) \leq E(\mathbb{S}^{n-1},g_{S^{n-1}})$ whenever $\sigma$ is a constant scalar curvature (CSC) metric that minimizes \eqref{einstein_hilbert} within its conformal class.
-Although CSC metrics are not always Yamabe minimizers, this suggests a dichotomy between CSC metrics with ``small" and ``large" Einstein-Hilbert energy.
-Indeed, Agostiniani and Mazzieri in \cite{AM} found that this dichotomy plays an important role in static uniqueness theorems.
-There, derived a uniqueness theorem for asymptotically flat static black holes assuming small Einstein-Hilbert energy of the boundary $\Sigma$.
-In the prequel, we proved a uniqueness theorem for equipotential photon surfaces in asymptotically flat static spacetimes with $n < 8$ with small Einstein-Hilbert energy.
-Applying our rigidity theorem under the relaxed assumptions of Theorem \ref{Mccormick}, we extend our previous result to weakly asymptotically flat static spaces in arbitrary dimension.
+In static spacetimes it is physically natural to consider photon surfaces where the potential function $V$ is constant over each time slice, dubbed an \textit{equipotential photon surface} by Cederbaum-Galloway \cite{CG}.
+It $3+1$ dimensions, it is known that the Schwarzschild spacetime is the only asymptotically flat static vacuum spacetime containing an equipotential photon surface-- see \cite{Cederbaum}, \cite{BCC24}, \cite{Rau}, \cite{photon_sphere_positive_mass}, \cite{geometry_photon_surfaces}, \cite{CG}, and \cite{CCF24}.
+For the higher-dimensional case, we showed in Theorem 1.13 of \cite{HW} that outer-minimizing equipotential photon surfaces in dimension $3 \leq n \leq 7$ also respect the lower bound $E(\Sigma,\sigma) \geq E(\mathbb{S}^{n-1},g_{S^{n-1}})$ on \eqref{einstein_hilbert}, with equality implying uniqueness.
+Here, we generalize this previous result by extending to all dimensions and masses.